OliverCulleyDeLange/location-alarm/qa/QA_1.0.0_android.md

     - ✅ I have battery saver mode enabled (Not tested with extreme as i don't think i should support that)
     - ✅ My phone is on silent
+- ✅ My device (emulator) doesn't have internet - I open the app and enable the alarm - I see 'Alarm active' in place of distance to alarm
+    -
+    `Ideally we should disable the enable alarm button until users location is known and there's a geofence.
+Added to TODO P1`

 ### Platform specific